RasaOjeriene/photo_session-reactProject/README.md

-##This repository is photo session choose
+## This repository is photo session choose
 ---

--Changing the HTML
+- Changing the HTML
--Adding Images, Fonts and Files
+- Adding Images, Fonts and Files
--Folder structure
+- Folder structure
--Used SASS
+- Used SASS
--Importing a Component
+- Importing a Component

 ---